Real-Time Bidding (RTB)

 1

 Does this user match any active campaigns?
-Retargeting lists, audience segments, frequency caps, budget pacing.
+The DSP checks retargeting lists, audience segments, frequency caps, and budget pacing.

 2